How to Uninstall Default Apps on Mac

 Bottom Line

 This post gives a simple guide on how to uninstall default apps on your Mac with Terminal.
-An easy-to-use Mac cleaner application is also provided to help clean and speed up your Mac.
+To help you clean and maintain your Mac, we also provide an easy-to-use Mac cleaner, BuhoCleaner.
 Hope it helps.

 Cassie has been writing about technology for her entire career life - over 5 years.
 She enjoys diving into how Apple products work and then breaking it down in a way anyone can understand.